WordPress Tutorial Videos by WP101®

 What is minification, and how does it relate to caching?

 Minification removes unnecessary characters from your website’s code (HTML, CSS, JavaScript), reducing file sizes and improving load times.
 Some caching plugins offer built-in minification features.
+However, be careful as aggressive minification can sometimes cause script errors.

-My website is still slow even with a caching plugin.
-What else can I do?
 Caching is just one aspect of website performance.
 Other factors like image optimization, database optimization, and choosing a fast web host also play a significant role.
-See How to Speed up Your WordPress Site »
+If your TTFB is high, the issue is likely your server rather than your WordPress configuration.

 Which is the Best Caching Plugin for WordPress?